MARCH 2026 · 10 MIN READ

 For Rwandan banks already working toward BNR compliance and ISO 27001, many of these controls will already be partially in place.
 The gap is usually in the specifics: PCI DSS requires particular encryption standards, specific logging retention periods, and a precisely defined cardholder data environment (CDE) scope.

-Requirement 11.4 (formerly 11.3 in v3.2.1) is where our work directly supports your PCI DSS compliance.
+Requirement 11.4 (formerly 11.3 in v3.2.1) is where penetration testing directly supports your PCI DSS compliance, and where our engagements plug in.
 The standard requires:

 External penetration testing